Utah-CS3550-Fall-2023/assignments/hw4.md

     sudo systemctl restart nginx

 Visit your web server again, by going to http://ip.ip.ip.ip/ but with your server's Elastic IP address.
-You should now see a "504 Gateway Timeout" error page.
+You should now see a "502 Bad Gateway" or "504 Gateway Timeout" error page.
 This actually means you've succeeded and can move on to the next phase, because it means that NGINX is attempting to contact your Django server (which isn't running yet).

 However, if you continue to see NGINX's default web page, or you don't see a web page at all, something has gone wrong.
 Make sure you've